September 11 attacks advance-knowledge conspiracy theories: Able Danger

-al-Qaeda investigations
+Al-Qaeda investigations

 In 2002, FBI agent Coleen Rowley wrote to FBI director Robert Mueller describing her experience working with Minneapolis FBI agents tracking suspected terrorist Zacarias Moussaoui prior to the attacks.
 She describes how FBI HQ personnel in Washington, D.C. had mishandled and failed to take action on information provided by the Minneapolis Field Office, and had failed to issue a warrant to search Moussaui's computer despite having probable cause.
 Senator Chuck Grassley later wrote that "If the application for the FISA warrant had gone forward, agents would have found information in Moussaoui's belongings that linked him ... to a major financier of the hijacking plot".
 Rowley was credited as a whistleblower and jointly awarded the TIME Magazine "Person of the Year" for 2002.

 In May, Rowley testified to the Senate and the 9/11 Commission about the FBI's pre-9/11 lapses due to its internal organization and mishandling of information related to the attacks.
 Mueller and Grassley pushed for and achieved a major reorganization, focused on creation of the new Office of Intelligence at the FBI.

 FBI agent and al-Qaeda expert John P. O'Neill warned of an al-Qaeda threat to the United States in 2000.
 He retired from his position in mid-2001, citing repeated blocking of his investigations of al-Qaeda by FBI officials.
 After his retirement from the FBI, the World Trade Center hired him as its chief of security.
 He started work on August 23, 2001; 9/11 rescue workers found his body in a staircase inside the south tower rubble.

-FBI agent Robert Wright accused the agency of shutting down his investigation into alleged terrorist-training camps in Chicago and Kansas City in 1998 an described them as "having failed to take seriously the threat of terrorism in the U.S.".
+FBI agent Robert Wright accused the agency of shutting down his investigation into alleged terrorist-training camps in Chicago and Kansas City in 1998 and described them as "having failed to take seriously the threat of terrorism in the U.S.".